dlozanob/My-Notes/Verilog.md

 		- _integer_ : General purpose register data type
 		  Values are stored as signed quantities.
 32 bits by default.

+		 - _real_  : Allows decimal and scientific notation.
+Default value is `0.0`
+		   Rounded off to the nearest integer when assigned to an `integer` data type

 - _Net_
 	- Represents connections between hardware elements